top of page

 Pale Blue Dot: Concertino for marimba, strings and percussion

-Alex Stopa has composed and recorded another original piece of music, and Eat More Art Vegas invites everyone to view the link below to enjoy this incredible creativity of musical talent in Las Vegas.
+Alex Stopa has composed and recorded another original piece of music, and Eat More Art Vegas invites everyone to enjoy the incredible creativity of musical talent in Las Vegas.

 Click here to view and enjoy.